aaronlelevier/textress_project/docs/_todo.rst

 Notes w/ Scott
 --------------

-GuestDetailView messages : change to blue / grey w/ the grey having black text, and remove the triangle on one near avatar
+:Current vs Archived:

+    Guest Logic

+    A Guest is showing on the Dashboard that isn't on the GuestList

+:Unknown Guests:

     Test "guest.is_unknown" messages

+Remove live SMS to me and Yuki in test code

 Review TODOs scattered throughout code

 Make each each Angular Apps links an ".html" include block, to remove duplication

+django-constance:

+    - Reason: To be able to turn certain settings ON / OFF on a per Hotel Basis

+    - Example: Email alerts for Messages that haven't been responed too for over "X"
+    # of minutes

-django-constance : ability to change settings.py file w/i an admin form
+    - Original Func: ability to change settings.py file w/i an admin form

+    - JsonB - Should this Just be a JsonB field in each Hotel object ??

+My Account:

+    - change name to be "Account Info", with 2 sub categories ->

+        1. Update Profile Info
+        2. Update Hotel Info

+Manage Users: - User List needs a field for "Group" of the User. i.e. admin, manager, etc...

 Before Production